Ghost Town (Kanye West song): Accolades

 Vulture named "Ghost Town" as one of the best new songs for the week of June 7, 2018.
-Hunter Harris of the site labelled the track as "a mediocre album's best offering," though directed praise towards 070 Shake's outro.
+Hunter Harris of the site labeled the track as "a mediocre album's best offering," though directed praise towards 070 Shake's outro.
 It was listed as one of the best songs from the first half of the year by Junkee, with Lauren Ziegler calling the track "a therapy session."
 Refinery29 named it to their list of 2018's best summer songs, published in June of that year.
-On uDiscoverMusic's November 2019 list of West's best samples, the Royal Jesters sample on the track was ranked 20th.
+On uDiscoverMusic's November 2019 list of the West's best samples, the Royal Jesters sample on the track was ranked 20th.
 For the website, Paul Bowler wrote that the sample is where West "returns to the soulful grooves with which he made his name" and viewed it as "powering" West's performance on "Ghost Town".

-The track appeared on year-end lists by multiple publications, including being listed as the fifth best song of 2018 by Consequence of Sound.
-Matt Melis of the publication complimented it as the "very best" of West's 2018 and Melis described the track as where West is "backed by a killer, old-school sample; surrounded by friends; and delivering a liberating, back-to-basics message."
+The track appeared on year-end lists by multiple publications, including being listed as the fifth-best song of 2018 by Consequence.
+Matt Melis of the publication complimented it as the "very best" of West's 2018, and Melis described the track as being "backed by a killer, old-school sample; surrounded by friends; and delivering a liberating, back-to-basics message."
 Joe ranked "Ghost Town" at the same position on their list, with Dave Hanratty calling it "an exceptional song that hit the heavens with power and grace."
-The track was named by The Daily Beast as the seventh best song of 2018 and Marlow Stern called it West's most impressive work from that year, while he praised 070 Shake's outro that accordingly "soars to the stratosphere."
+The track was named by The Daily Beast as the seventh-best song of 2018, and Marlow Stern called it West's most impressive work from that year, while he praised 070 Shake's outro, which accordingly "soars to the stratosphere."